matejsmycka/blog/blog_deadcells_hack.md

 ## Defeating dynamic memory allocation (DMA)

-To get a static pointer, we will use another CheatEngine feature pointerscan.
+We will use another CheatEngine feature, `pointerscan` to get a static pointer.
 You need to:

 1. locate dynamic address